Al-Nafuur/United-Carts-of-Atari/README.md

 These definitions may (or certainly will) change in the future.
 Especially bankswitching and RAM should be added to the PlusROM definition (depending on the suggestions of experienced VCS Programmer).

-## To-do and ..
+## To-do and Questions
 - clean up the code and publish under GPL v3
 - Where and who wants to host the PlusStore ?
-- Use STM UniqueDeviceID in Requests to PlusStore and PlusROM Backend (User-Agent header?)
+- Use STM UniqueDeviceID in requests to PlusStore and PlusROM backend to identify the User (User-Agent header?)
 - Fota ?
-- Test Uploadform for PlusROMs
+- install an uploadform for PlusROMs in PlusStore
-- switch to HTTP 1.1 and parse chunked responses..
+- switch to HTTP 1.1 and parse chunked responses?
 - switch to https ?
--
+- Use UDP for the commonication of PlusROMs ?

 ## Installation
 The GPIOs of the STM32 board are connected similar to the Unocart-2600 except for the SD card.
 The ESP8266 is connected to USART1 (PA9 TX and PA10 RX ) of the STM32 Board.